elycruz/gulpw/README.md

 gulp-bundle-wrangler (Beta)
 ====================

-Allows the management of a project via bundle configuration files (architected towards speed).
+Allows the management of a project via bundle configuration files.

 ## Basic Idea
 So the idea is as follows: